Skip to main content

 Travelers

-Everyone ages 9 months through 59 years who plans to travel to parts of Africa or South America where yellow fever is a risk needs 1 dose of the yellow fever vaccine.
+Everyone ages 9 months through 59 years who plans to travel to parts of Africa or South America where yellow fever is a risk needs one dose of the yellow fever vaccine.
 If you plan to continue living in or traveling to that country, it’s possible you’ll need a booster shot every 10 years.

 Some countries may require proof that you’ve been vaccinated against yellow fever.
 When you get vaccinated, ask for an International Certificate of Vaccination or Prophylaxis, which is proof that you have been vaccinated.
 The certificate is valid starting 10 days after you get the vaccine.